d-bl/GroundForge-help/docs/snow-mix/index.md

 ![](default-droste.png)

 ![](resume-animation.png?align=right)
-To get a less stretched look (for screenshots or PDF documents) you can resume the animation.
+To get a less stretched look (for nicer screenshots or PDF documents) you can resume the animation.

-Please note the pattern examples on the [color rules](/GroundForge-help/color-rules) for '_g15_' in the screenshot above and see also the page specific help links.
+Please note the pattern examples on the [color rules](/GroundForge-help/color-rules).
+It explains some details for '_g15_' in the screenshot above and see also the page specific help links.

 Footsides
 ---------